euske/euskit/README.md

 sweat in the last minutes while you're making a tiny change which has a typo and causes the entire program flooded with `NaN` or `undefined`.
 It only supports old-timey 2D games, but hey, I can be opinionated, right?
-By the way, I've created more than 50 games with this thing, so this isn't entirely a pipe dream either.
+By the way, there's no special "editor" here, so you only need Emacs (or vim) for developing a game (other than `tsc` of course).
+Everything is simple and straightforward.
+A compiled game is just one `.js` file and one `.html` file (and assets).
+There's no `node_modules` or webpack hell.
+I've created more than 50 games with this thing, so this isn't entirely a pipe dream either.

 This engine was named by Mr. Rat King.